HyperGAN/HyperGAN/GettingStarted.md

 ### Training a network

 HyperGAN is currently beta.
-We need help searching for a default cross data-set configuration.
+We are still searching for a default cross data-set configuration.
 Various papers are implemented by listing `hypergan new modelname -l'

 ### Deploying a model